ThanosSiopoudis/BarrelApp/README.md

 A PC game library manager for Wine games on Mac with bundling abilities, based on the source code and amazing design of OpenEmu (https://github.com/OpenEmu/OpenEmu)

+Calling out to all designers out there!
+The project needs a UI designer for both the main Barrel app, and for the standalone bundle configurator.
+If you're interested, please open a new Issue!

 Minimum System Requirements (for the Barrel App)
 - OS X 10.7+
 - Core 2 Duo Processor